sans-sehgal/Interview_Prep/Graphs/README.md

 ➡️ BIPARTITE GRAPH USING BFS AND DFS <br>
 	* Use color array which doubles as visited array. <br>
 ➡️ DETECT CYCLE IN UNDIRECTED GRAPH (BFS AND DFS) <br>
+	* Along with node, pass parent of node.
+Compare if node's neighbours have been visited.
+If they have, then cycle exists.
 ➡️ DETECT CYCLE IN DIRECTED GRAPH (BFS AND DFS) <br>